Tuesday, April 30, 2024

 Debunking Alexander Hislop?

-Hislop did a fantastic job selling his bizarre hypothesis of Nimrod, Semiramis and Tammuz and the Babylon mystery religion; as it continues to be the primary teaching in the church today to explain the prophecy of the 'harlot woman' of Revelation 17.
+Hislop did a fantastic job selling his bizarre hypothesis of Nimrod, Semiramis and Tammuz and the Babylon mystery religion; as it continues to be a primary teaching in many churches today.
+Hislop's theory is used to explain the prophecy of the 'harlot woman' of Revelation 17.
 This is the only chapter in the entirety of the Bible, that many Bible teachers use an outside source for interpretation.

-The majority of parishioners aren't even aware that these tales are based upon mythology, mythical figures and fictional characters.
+The majority of parishioners aren't even aware that these tales are based upon mythology, mythical figures and fictional characters. but, we were told that this would happen: 2 Tim 4:3,4.
 Those who are aware, just don't care.
 It is taught in church and that is good enough for them.
 Afterall, who would question their favorite Bible teacher?

 Surely Bible teachers had done their research on this, investing in a full analysis of Hislop's claims, before teaching it as a historical and biblical narrative?
 One would think so, but it is impossible to fully analyze the conjuncture of Hislop, and still teach it as a historical or biblical narrative, with a clear conscience.
 Many are being misled by these teachings.

 The interpretation of Alexander Hislop is the most protected non-Biblical source in modern history.
 The truth in the Bible supports itself, both historically and scripturally.
 When you have doubts or questions, the Bible defends itself as scripture is interconnected, and scripture defines scripture.
 Not so with Hislop.
-When you have doubts or questions as to the logic of reincarnation or, mythical characters there are no discussions or debates.
+When you have doubts or questions as to the logic of reincarnation, time travel or, mythical characters there are no discussions or debates.
 You become an outcast, verbally attacked as a 'crazy troublemaker', your questions or comments ignored as folly.
-It is something you cannot question or criticize.
+It is something you cannot question or criticize in many churches today.
 The insanity of it all just boggles my mind.
 But, it is what it is.
 In the age of mass deception, truth, logic and reason become the first victims.

 Beginning sometime around 2012 or 13, something quite uncanny occurred.
-Someone taught the Hislop narrative of the mystery religion of Semiramis, and before long every bible teacher was teaching it.
-As a result, you can't listen to a sermon on Revelation 17 without it.
-Almost all use the same Hislop narrative that includes Nimrod, a fabled mother / wife, called Semiramis and a son named Tammuz.
+Someone taught the Hislop narrative of the mystery religion of Semiramis, and before too long nearly every bible teacher was teaching it.
+As a result, you couldn't find a sermon on Revelation 17 without it.
+Almost all use the same Hislop narrative that includes Nimrod, a fabled mother / wife, named Semiramis and a son named Tammuz.

 Saturday, April 6, 2024